SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

         do: # ...
       - lt: 25: # match 20% of the time - 25% less the previous 5%
         do: # ...

+.. extractor:: text-block
+   :arg: name
+   :result: string

+   Extract the content of the text block (defined by a :drtv:`text-block-define`) for :arg:`name`.

 .. extractor:: ip-col
    :arg: Column name or index